 M101 is a large face-on spiral galaxy located 22 million light-years away in the constellation of Ursa Major.
-At mag. +7.9, it can be glimpsed in binoculars or small telescopes from dark sites but suffers from low surface brightness and in bad seeing conditions or light polluted areas, the galaxy can be difficult to spot even with a 200mm (8-inch) scope.
-It's best seen from the Northern Hemisphere during the months of March, April and May.
+At magnitude +7.9, it can be glimpsed in binoculars or small telescopes from dark sites.
+However, this galaxy suffers from low surface brightness and in bad seeing conditions or light polluted areas is sometimes difficult to spot even with 200mm (8-inch) scopes.
+M101 is best seen from the Northern Hemisphere during the months of March, April and May.

-The low surface brightness of M101 is a combination of its large apparent size - 29 x 27 arc minutes - and face-on appearance when viewed from our line of sight.
-In this case, and also for other similar large face-on galaxies, dark moonless skies are a must!
-In such seeing conditions M101 can even be spotted with 7x50 or 10x50 binoculars as a large featureless dim patch of light.
-A small 80mm (3.1-inch) telescope displays a large nebulous haze with a brighter centre.
-On good nights using a 200mm (8-inch) scope it's possible to observe the bright-condensed core surrounded by a halo of nebulosity, which includes several knotty patches and fills an entire low power field of view.
-It may be possible to make out a weak spiral shape.
+The low surface brightness of M101 is a combination of its large apparent size, 29 x 27 arc minutes, and face-on appearance.
+In this case, and also for other similar large face-on galaxies, dark moonless skies are a must.
+In such seeing conditions, M101 can be spotted with 7x50 or 10x50 binoculars as a large featureless dim patch of light.
+Small 80mm (3.1-inch) refractors display a large nebulous haze with a brighter centre.
+On good nights, using a 200mm (8-inch) scope, it's possible to observe a bright-condensed core surrounded by a halo of nebulosity, which includes several knotty patches and fills an entire low power field of view.
+It also possible to make out a weak spiral shape.

-M101 is an extremely large galaxy with a diameter of 180,000 light-years; almost double that of our Milky Way galaxy.
+M101 is an extremely large galaxy with a diameter of 180,000 light-years, which is almost double that of our Milky Way.
 It contains about 1 trillion stars and is the brightest member of a group of at least 9 galaxies, called the M101 Group.
-There have been 4 recorded supernovae in M101; SN 1909A, SN 1951H, SN 1970G and SN 2011fe with the last one discovered on August 24, 2011.
-This type Ia supernova was the brightest of the four reaching magnitude +9.9, making it was visible with small telescopes.
+There have been 4 recorded supernovae in M101 (SN 1909A, SN 1951H, SN 1970G and SN 2011fe).
+The last one was discovered on August 24, 2011.
+This type Ia supernova reached magnitude +9.9 and was visible with small scopes.